dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 In other words, this means that you don't have to do *anything* for the technical aspects.
 Furthermore, it helps to keep your code clean, since you don't have to mix domain code and technical code.

 Before you can start the application, you must first install the [wolkenkit CLI](https://www.npmjs.com/package/wolkenkit).
-This is done using **npm**:
+This is done using **NPM**:

 ```shell
 $ npm install -g wolkenkit